A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 This will all make more sense if we establish what a mortgage pre-approval means.

 When you get pre-approved for a home loan, the lender will review your financial situation and tell you how much they are willing to lend you toward a home purchase.
-But that doesn’t mean you’re fully approved for the loan.
-Not yet anyway.

-After you’ve been pre-approved, you can start the house-hunting process, choose a real estate agent to work with, etc. Eventually, you’ll make an offer on a home you want to buy.
+After you’ve been pre-approved, you can start the house hunting process, choose a real estate agent to work with, etc. Eventually, you’ll make an offer on a home you want to buy.

-Once you and the seller have signed a purchase agreement, you can go back to your mortgage lender to complete the underwriting approval process.
+Once you and the seller have signed a purchase agreement, you can go back to your mortgage lender to complete the underwriting and approval process.
 The lender needs to know how much you have offered and how much the home is actually worth, before they can complete the underwriting stage.

-When the House Costs More Than the Pre-Approval
+Offering More Than the Pre-Approval

 Here is what you need to know about the pre-approval process, as it relates to your purchase offer.